Kam Shan Country Park: Animals

 Kam Shan, or Monkey Hill to most locals, is a famous macaques kingdom in Hong Kong.
 The macaques are the largest group of mammals in the park.
 The most significant species occurring here are rhesus macaque (Macaca mulatta) and long-tailed macaque (Macaca fascicularis).
 These monkeys are probably descendants of monkeys released by pet owners in the 1920s, whereas wild macaque groups native to Hong Kong have almost disappeared due to habitat destruction and over-hunting.
 Apart from monkeys, this Country Park is also a shelter of squirrels and many bird species.
 There are about 2,100 wild monkeys in Hong Kong, about 1,800 of them in Kam Shan country park.

 The park also provide habitat for forest animals found in few other parts of Hong Kong.
 Among these are protected species like the crested goshawk (Accipiter trivirgatus).
 Other birds found in the park include the black-eared kite (Milvus migrans lineatus), house swift (Apus (affinis) nipalensis), greater coucal (Centropus s.sinensis), common kingfisher (Alcedo atthis), rufous-backed shrike (Lanius schach) and common tailorbird (Orthotomus sutorius).

-Flowers
+Flora

 Since the 1950s, exotic flora species have been progressively introduced to Kam Shan Country Park.
 These exotic species includes Brisbane box (Lophostemon confertus) and eucalyptus species from Australia, and the charming paper-bark tree (Melaleuca quinquenervia).

 The Country Park is very rich in flora, with a great diversity of native and exotic species.
-Melastoma species, rose myrtle (Rhodomyrtus tomentosa), acronychia (Acronychia pedunculata), Hong Kong gordonia (Gordonia axillaris), fragrant litsea (Litsea cubeba), red machilus (Machilus thunbergii), pop-gun seed (Bridelia tomentosa) and ivy tree (Schefflera heptaphylla), and the ram-rod bamboo (Arundinaria hindsii) are the common varieties in the Country Park.
+Melastoma species, rose myrtle (Rhodomyrtus tomentosa), acronychia (Acronychia pedunculata), Hong Kong gordonia (Gordonia axillaris), fragrant litsea (Litsea cubeba), red machilus (Machilus thunbergii), pop-gun seed (Bridelia tomentosa) and ivy tree (Heptapleurum heptaphyllum), and the ram-rod bamboo (Pseudosasa hindsii) are the common varieties in the Country Park.